Farm-to-Table Cooking Class: Pick It, Cook It, Eat It

 How long the whole thing takes depends on the menu and the season, so we keep the exact timing on the booking page instead of guessing at it here.
 The meal is included, because the meal is the point: the food you cook is the food you eat.

 You'll leave with three skills that carry into every meal you cook after: knife work, heat management, and flavor building.
 Those are the things a recipe can't teach you, because they live in your hands and your senses.
-You also take home the recipes and a farm cookbook PDF, so the night doesn't evaporate the moment you're back in your own kitchen.
+Practice them once with a chef at your elbow and they come home with you.

 Knife work is the one people fear and the one that changes the most.
 A few minutes of someone fixing your grip beats a year of watching videos.
 Heat management is knowing when a pan is ready and when to back off, which you learn by feeling it go wrong once with a chef there to catch it.
 Flavor building is the quiet skill: salt in layers, acid at the end, tasting as you go.
 If you want to bake the bread for the table too, that is a separate class, and you'll come home with a loaf you shaped and a live starter.

 We run two cooking formats, and they're genuinely different nights.
-The garden-to-table cooking class is the hands-on one: you harvest, prep, and cook a three-course meal with the farm chef.
-The Farm Table Dinner Series is an evening hosted by a local farmer, baker, or food maker who cooks and tells the story behind the meal.
+The hands-on cooking class is the one where you harvest, prep, and cook a three-course meal with the farm chef.
+The dinner series is an evening hosted by a local farmer, baker, or food maker who cooks and tells the story behind the meal.

 Pick the cooking class if you want your hands in it: to chop, sear, season, and walk away able to do it again at home.
 Pick the dinner series if you'd rather be cooked for and you want the story, the person who raised the lamb or milled the flour telling you why the dish is the way it is.
 Both nights end the same way, at one long table with people who were strangers when the sun was higher.
 The booking page lists which format runs on which night, since both are seasonal.

-This class is built for date nights, gifts, beginners, and anyone twelve or older.
+This class is built for date nights, gifts, and total beginners.
 No cooking experience is needed, and there's nothing to be nervous about.
 The chef meets you right where you are, and the steps are simple enough to follow and good enough to be worth learning.
 It's an easy gift to give, because the person opening it gets to do something instead of just receiving a thing.

 Couples book this one constantly, and we understand why.
 It's a night where you do something together that isn't a movie, and you eat well at the end of it.
 Small friend groups work just as well.
-The minimum age is twelve, which makes it one of the better things to do with a teenager who's getting curious in the kitchen, with a parent right there.
-If you're buying it as a present, the booking page handles the gifting, and the recipes plus the cookbook PDF mean it keeps cooking long after the night is over.
+It's also a good one to do with an older kid who's getting curious in the kitchen, with a parent right there, and the booking page notes who each session suits.
+If you're buying it as a present, the booking page handles the gifting, and the skills you pick up mean it keeps paying off long after the night is over.

 Wear closed-toe shoes you don't mind getting a little garden dirt on, and clothes you can cook in.
 We handle the rest: aprons, knives, pans, ingredients, and the chef.
-Bring an appetite and, if you like, something to write extra notes in, though we send you home with the recipes anyway.
+Bring an appetite and, if you like, something to write notes in.

 You're outside for the harvest walk and at the outdoor kitchen to cook, so dress for the weather the way you would for any farm afternoon.
 Layers in spring and fall, a hat in summer, and expect the ground near the beds to be a little damp.
 Leave the good white sneakers at home.
 Everything you'd cook with is here already, so there's no need to haul a knife roll across the parking lot.
 Come as you are.